 Though his success in the king’s court was remarkable, and though he never returned to his homeland, still his heart must have remained in the land of his birth.
 The Bible records his prayers—heartcries, really.
 Pleas of such passion that there must have been tears on his face (2).
 Daniel pleaded with God for his people, that their captivity might end, that the temple at Jerusalem might be rebuilt.

 The Bible records that during such a time of passion, Daniel had a vision.
-The angel Gabriel appeared to him and spoke. viagra online canada The Book of Daniel, Chapter 9 records:
+The angel Gabriel appeared to him and spoke. cheap viagra The Book of Daniel, Chapter 9 records:

 21 while I was still in prayer, Gabriel, the man I had seen in the earlier vision, came to me in swift flight about the time of the evening sacrifice.
 22 He instructed me and said to me, “Daniel, I have now come to give you insight and understanding.
 23 As soon as you began to pray, an answer was given, which I have come to tell you, for you are highly esteemed…